What is the best paid traffic for casino affiliates?

 - Data analysis tools: GA4-style analytics, BI dashboards, cohort/LTV analysis

 Select tools based on integration capabilities and data fidelity rather than feature overload.
-Prioritize solutions that reduce attribution latency and support cohort analysis.
+Prioritize solutions that reduce attribution latency, support cohort analysis, and make it easier to reconcile platform data with partner-reported outcomes.

-Optimization is a continuous cycle of measurement, hypothesis, testing and scaling.
+Optimization is a continuous cycle of measurement, hypothesis, testing, and controlled scaling.
 Primary metrics to monitor are CPA, CVR, CTR, and channel-level conversion rates.
 Overlay LTV vs CAC analysis to ensure acquisition economics remain sound over time rather than relying solely on first-touch indicators.

-Adopt disciplined testing: A/B test creatives, landing pages and audience segments, changing a single variable per test where possible.
-Use incremental budget allocation to move spend toward statistically significant winners.
-Operational levers like frequency capping, dayparting, geo and device adjustments improve efficiency and user experience.
+Adopt disciplined testing: A/B test creatives, landing pages, and audience segments, changing a single variable per test where possible.
+Use incremental budget allocation to move spend toward statistically reliable winners.
+Operational levers such as frequency capping, dayparting, geo adjustments, and device adjustments can improve efficiency while also reducing unnecessary exposure to low-quality traffic.

 - Key metrics to track: CPA, conversion rate, CTR, CR by channel, LTV vs CAC